 Who initially coined the idea of buying wine for profit as well as pleasure?
-Well, the Brits were some of the first off the starting line, purchasing excess cases of Bordeaux classics like Chateau Palmer to sell at a later date.
+Well, the British were some of the first off the starting line in wine investments, purchasing excess cases of Bordeaux classics like Chateau Palmer to sell at a later date.
 This provided welcome funds for younger models and was the pursuit of wine aficionados, rather than a full-blown investment market.

 Meanwhile, top Burgundy continues to command silly prices in the world’s auction houses.
 China, in particular, has gone crazy for top Burgundy over the past five years – a case of Domaine de la Romanee-Conti (DRC) sold for US$38,081 in Hong Kong this January.

 However, things have come a long way since the days of tunnel-vision toward France.
 Today collectors and investors are diversifying their portfolio – top Spanish, Californian and Italian wines now fetch impressive prices on the global market, and the Bordeaux establishment is having to fight harder to recover their share of the cake.
 Champagne has also attracted the attention of investors following the hyped 2002 vintage, and brands like Pingus and Vega Sicilia now command as much respect as Latour and Lafite.

 Investing in Bordeaux Wine